Workforce Development Partnerships (including STEM and STEAM)

-In Fairfax County, the top hiring industries* in Northern Virginia as of late 2017 include:
+In Fairfax County, the top occupations advertising in the second quarter of 2019 in Northern Virginia include:

 Who: We're seeking businesses and community groups with the capacity to support these efforts through leadership, volunteers, and financial support.
 There are engagement thresholds to be an Ignite Partnership level workforce development partnership–please see below to learn more.

 When: There is no set or established time in which the activities of basic workforce development occurs in our schools.
 When partnered with a school, opportunities will be discussed and a calendar of commitments created.

 Where: On and off school property, depending on the activity selected.
 Off school property activities require additional "risk management" work on the part of FCPS and the partner which is laid out in the relevant partnership agreements.